avajs/ava/readme.md

 ## Documentation

 Test files are just normal Node.js scripts and can be run with `$ node test.js`.
-However, using the CLI is preferred for simplicity, ES2015 support, and future [parallelism support](https://github.com/sindresorhus/ava/issues/1).
+However, using the CLI is preferred for simplicity, ES2015 support, parallelism, etc.

 Tests are run async and require you to either set planned assertions `t.plan(1)`, explicitly end the test when done `t.end()`, or return a promise.